Description of the Indicator

 How is the region performing?

-All analyzed geographies, except Lackawanna County, experienced decreases in individuals with drug use disorder from 2019 to 2020.
-A rise in drug overdose deaths was documented in Wayne County from 2022 to 2023, while declines were noted in the other three geographies.
-In these three counties and statewide, the rate of opioid prescriptions decreased steadily from 2019 to 2023.
-Wayne County saw the largest decrease in opioid prescriptions from 2022 to 2023, which was significantly lower than rates in the other geographies.
+In the four counties and statewide, the rates of opioid prescriptions decreased steadily from 2020 to 2023.
+Wayne County saw the largest decrease in opioid prescriptions from 2022 to 2023.
 Opioid prescribing rates in Lackawanna and Luzerne Counties remained higher than the statewide rates.